dasch-swiss/dsp-api/docs/10-migration-guides/index.md

 ### `isSequenceOf` and `hasSequenceBounds`

-With the introduction of the new `Segment` concept in v31, the previously existing properties `knora-base:isSequenceOf` and `knora-base:hasSequenceBounds` have been deprecated and will be removed in a future version.
+With the introduction of the new `Segment` concept in DSP-API v31.0.0, the previously existing properties `knora-base:isSequenceOf` and `knora-base:hasSequenceBounds` have been deprecated and will be removed in a future version.